Chrinkus/idb-wrap/README.md

 # IndexedDB Promise Wrappers
+*Now with tests!*

-This is a practice library I'm writing to work with a bunch of new techniques and patterns.
+This is a practice library I'm writing to explore a bunch of new APIs and patterns.
 This should NOT be used by anyone for anything meant to be useful.

 Developing tools and skills:
 1. IndexedDB API